sgjava/javauio/README.md

  * Click OK

 Now if you run SimpleText it will use SDL instead of a real display.
-You will need to tweak for Periphry demo programs as well.
+You will need to tweak for Periphery demo programs as well.
 Basically look at the command line arguments in the examples provided.